airbytehq/airbyte/docs/integrations/sources/close-com.md

 * Close.com Account
 * Close.com API Key

+Visit the [Close.com API Keys page](https://app.close.com/settings/api/) in the Close.com dashboard to access the secret key for your account.
+Secret key will be prefixed with `api_`.
+See [this guide](https://help.close.com/docs/api-keys) if you need to create a new one.

+We recommend creating a restricted key specifically for Airbyte access.
+This will allow you to control which resources Airbyte should be able to access.
+For ease of use, we recommend using read permissions for all resources and configuring which resource to replicate in the Airbyte UI.

+## Setup Guide

+### Obtain Close.com API Key

-To connect your Close.com account to Airbyte, you'll need an API key.
-Follow these steps to create an API key from your Close.com account:
+To configure the Close.com source connector in Airbyte, you'll need a Close.com API key.
+Follow the steps below to obtain an API key:

-1. Sign in to your [Close.com account](https://app.close.com/login/).
+1. [Log in](https://app.close.com/login/) to your Close.com account.
-2. Click on your profile picture in the top-right corner and select **Settings**.
+2. Click on your profile icon in the top-right corner and select **Settings**.
-3. Navigate to the **API Keys** tab.
+3. In the left sidebar, click on **API Keys**.
-4. If you don't have an API key yet, click **Create New API Key**.
-Otherwise, retrieve an existing API key.
-5. We recommend creating a restricted key specifically for Airbyte access by clicking the pencil icon next to the API key.
-Grant read permissions for all resources, and then confirm changes by clicking **Save**.
+4. Click **+ New API Key** in the top-right corner.
+5. Provide a description for this API key, such as "Airbyte."
+6. Save the API key.
+You'll need it to set up the connector in Airbyte. _Note: The API key is only displayed once when created, so make sure to copy it.

-Your API key will be displayed in the API Keys tab, prefixed with `api_`.
-For more information, refer to the [Close.com API key guide](https://help.close.com/docs/api-keys).
+For more details, consult the [Close.com API Key documentation](https://help.close.com/docs/where-to-find-your-api-key).

-## Setup guide

-1. Log into your Airbyte account.
-2. Once you're in the Source configuration form, provide a custom **Name** for the Close.com connector.
+### Configure the Close.com Connector in Airbyte

+With your Close.com API key in hand, you can set up the connector in Airbyte:

+1. In the Airbyte new source configuration form, locate the `API Key` field.
-3. Locate the **API Key** field and enter your Close.com API key obtained from the prerequisites steps.
+2. Paste the API key you obtained from Close.com into the `API Key` field.
+The key usually starts with `api_`.
-4. (Optional) Specify a **Start Date** for the data sync.
-The format should be YYYY-MM-DD.
-If you leave this field blank, a full sync will be performed.
-Setting a Start Date will sync data from that date onwards.
+3. In the `Start Date` field, enter a start date for the data sync.
+The format should be "YYYY-MM-DD" (e.g., "2021-01-01").
+You can leave this field blank for a full sync of your data.
-5. Click **Set up source** to finish configuring the Close.com connector.
+4. Click **Set up source** to complete the configuration.

+With these steps, you have successfully set up the Close.com source connector in Airbyte.

 ## Supported sync modes